dltdojo/gendojo25/iy2409/vscose-dev/vscode-server-ext/README.md

 **Using the `command` Section:**

-The `docker-compose.yaml` file includes a `command` section that allows you to install VS Code extensions when the container starts.
+The `docker compose.yaml` file includes a `command` section that allows you to install VS Code extensions when the container starts.

 **To install an extension:**